Autoproof/contract/sources/output/autoproof_Autoproof.md

 21953: Not enough funds.
 23073: Can't approve if documents are not viewed
 23942: Transfership commission percentage can't be less than 0
+25810: Only exclusive rights owner can set the price
 30316: Can't approve if documents are not sent
 31093: Only owner can set the next autoproof address
 31610: Transfership commission percentage can't be greater than 1000